Kong/docs.konghq.com/app/about/advantages.md

 ## Use Cases

-Because Kong is open-source and highly customizable, you'll have full control over your architecutre.
-It's perfectly suited for managing *internal* Microservice traffic as well as *partners* or *public* entities.
+Because Kong is open-source and highly customizable, you'll have full control over your architecture.
+It's perfectly suited for managing *internal* microservice traffic as well as *partners* or *public* entities.

 ### Internal